DianaNites/cargo-toml2/README.md

 ## Limitations

-Due to current limitations in `toml-rs`, Dependencies may fail to write out with a `ValueAfterTable` error.
+Due to current limitations in `toml-rs`, the Dependencies table may fail to write out with a `ValueAfterTable` error.

 As a workaround, if possible remove or convert the `Dependency::Simple` variants to `Dependency::Full` ones.
 The relevant issue is [#256](https://github.com/alexcrichton/toml-rs/issues/265)